indaco/templiconoir/README.md

 ### Customizing Icons

-With the `ConfigureIcon` builder pattern, you can customize the icons more fluently and efficiently.
-This approach allows to chain multiple customization methods together.
-Once you've set your desired properties, call `Render()` to get the final icon directly as templ component.
+The `Config` builder pattern allows for fluent and efficient customization of icons.
+Chain multiple methods to configure properties like size, color, and attributes, then call Render() to generate the final icon as a templ component.

 #### 1. SetSize()